WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README.md

 - _If you are using a **trinket**_ the size of clock will be limited by the size of the graphics area on the trinket page in your web browser.
 On most web browsers a clock diameter of 400-500 is about the biggest you can use

 We will put our chosen clock size a variable called ```clock_radius``` and this should go at the top of the code, just underneath all the ```import``` instructions.
-Be careful here - if my clock is going to be 900 pixels across, then this is the clock's *diameter*.
+Be careful here - if your clock is going to be 900 pixels across, then this is the clock's *diameter*.
 The radius is half that.
 For this example to make a clock 800 pixels across, we add this line just under the ```import``` lines:

 ```
 clock_radius = 400